jsdom/jsdom/README.md

 jsdom has some support for being run inside a web browser, using [browserify](https://browserify.org/).
 That is, inside a web browser, you can use a browserified jsdom to create an entirely self-contained set of plain JavaScript objects which look and act much like the browser's existing DOM objects, while being entirely independent of them.
 "Virtual DOM", indeed!

-jsdom's primary target is still Node.js, and so we use language features that are only present in recent Node.js versions (namely, Node.js v6+).
+jsdom's primary target is still Node.js, and so we use language features that are only present in recent Node.js versions (namely, Node.js v8+).
 Thus, older browsers will likely not work.
-(Even transpilation will not help much: we plan to use `Proxy`s extensively throughout the course of jsdom v10.x.)
+(Even transpilation will not help: we use `Proxy`s extensively throughout the jsdom codebase.)

 Notably, jsdom works well inside a web worker.
 The original contributor, [@lawnsea](https://github.com/lawnsea/), who made this possible, has [published a paper](https://pdfs.semanticscholar.org/47f0/6bb6607a975500a30e9e52d7c9fbc0034e27.pdf) about his project which uses this capability.